Saiapatsu/bd-plugins/README.md

 Notifies of removed guilds with a modal and commits them to a log of removed guilds.
 Does not listen to event dispatch because I cba to figure out how to do that without a library.

-Remembers the following about a guild:
+Remembers the following about a removed guild:

 * ID
 * Name
 * Owner
-* Icon ID (does not save icons, meaning it can go invalid in the meantime, a 404ing icon could indicate a deleted o nuked server)
 * Join date
-* Time range when a guild was removed (killer and unique feature)
+* Time range when a guild was removed (important and unique feature, if yours lacks this, then it's inadequate)
+* Icon ID

+It does not save icon images, so the icon IDs can go invalid in the meantime.
+A 404ing icon could indicate a deleted or nuked server if it's unlikely to have simply changed it in the mean time.